Kostimbus/Parallel-SoLE-Solver-in-C/README.md

-# System-of-linear-equations---C-
+# System of linear equations Solver
-A programm solving System of linear equations in parallel way.
+A C++ programm solving System of linear equations in parallel way.